 Set yourself a target price range of what you can comfortably spend, then deduct 15-20%.
 Take this amount with you in cash, then, you can’t splash out on extras you don’t need and didn’t want until you saw them in the sale.
 By deducting the 15-20%, you’ve set aside funds for any situations that may arise such as leaks at home, boiler breakdowns or expensive energy bills.
 It’s always a good idea not to max out your expendable income.

-Lastly, remember to stay safe and maintain your dignity!
+Lastly, remember to stay safe and maintain your dignity during the Black Friday sales!

 Don’t get involved in a brawl for a TV or games console.
 As a London Metropolitan Police Officer tweeted,